DarkWeBareBears69/The-Last-King-Of-Hyrule-TheXTech-Repack/README.md

 ## Differences In This Repack
 * A new disclaimer image
-* The SMBX logo has replaced with the actual logo of the episode
+* The SMBX logo in the title screen has replaced with the actual logo of the episode
+* The curtain in the title screen is now purple, like in the Zelda 2 game.
 * The coins in the HUD are replaced with rupees.
 * (tba)